 Propane is a clean, environmentally-friendly energy source.

 In fact, it is considered the cleanest conventional fuel, emitting far less greenhouse gas than most other energy sources.
-Now, more than ever, people are paying more attention to their carbon footprint.
-As a hydrogen-rich fuel, propane is naturally a clean, low-emissions energy source.
-Because it is also incredibly efficient, propane can effectively provide heat, hot water and other functions while reducing the homeowners’ environmental impact compared to electricity.
+Because it is also incredibly efficient, propane can effectively provide heat, hot water, and other functions to your home, while reducing the environmental impact.

-The United States and North America produce enough propane for homes and businesses with plenty to spare.
-This important domestic production contributes to America’s energy independence, and an abundant supply makes propane a dependable energy source all year long.
-And coming on-line fast is the production of bio-propane, identical to the original fuel but created from plant and vegetable waste material.
+And unlike the aging electrical grid, the United States and North America produce enough propane for homes and businesses with plenty to spare.
+This bountiful domestic production contributes to America’s energy independence, and an abundant supply makes propane a dependable energy source all year long.
+And coming online fast is the production of bio-propane, identical to the original fuel but created from plant and vegetable waste material.

 Take the Propane Home Tour